Bella Attalla's Portrait

 Staff Psychologist

 Cheryl Chakranarayan is a licensed psychologist in the state of Nevada.
-She received her doctorate from Central Michigan University.
-She completed her APA-accredited internship at the Southwest Consortium (New Mexico) and her postdoctoral training at Dartmouth-Hitchcock Medical Center (New Hampshire) where she received specialized training in anxiety disorders.
-Dr. Chakranarayan typically…
+She received her doctorate from Central Michigan University, completed an internship at the Southwest Consortium (New Mexico), and completed a postdoctoral fellowship at Dartmouth-Hitchcock Medical Center (New Hampshire).
+Chakranarayan typically utilizes a cognitive-behavioral approach to therapy.
+While trained to work with a…

 Stephanie Hank, M.S., LMFT